mmbase/mmbase-oldimport/contributions/natmm/readme.txt

    generate statistics.
 See templates/natmm/doc/DatamodelCAD.doc for the datamodel and the GebruikershandleidingCAD*.doc for the user manuals.
 Unfortunately the user manuals are in Dutch.
 3. Preview functionality based on OSCache
-4. In the NatMM version of LeoCMS paragraph functionality has been added
+4. In the NatMM version of LeoCMS paragraph functionality has been added.
+So each article can contain any number of paragraphs.
+5. Carbage can functionality, showing the users which of their contentelements are no longer in use and could be removed.
-5. Image cropping (see natmm\templates\editors\util\image_crop.jsp).
+6. Image cropping (see natmm\templates\editors\util\image_crop.jsp).
 Build by C. Brands.
-6. Image bulk upload (see natmm\templates\editors\util\image_upload.jsp).
+7. Image bulk upload (see natmm\templates\editors\util\image_upload.jsp).
 Build by N. Bukharev.
-7. Creating navigation structure from Excel file.
+8. Creating navigation structure from Excel file.
 Build by A. Zemskov.
-8. Check on email addresses, Dutch zipcodes and bankaccounts (see natmm\src\nl\leocms\forms\MembershipForm.java)
+9. Check on email addresses, Dutch zipcodes and bankaccounts (see natmm\src\nl\leocms\forms\MembershipForm.java)
-9. Example templates (see natmm\templates\natmm and nmintra) and the accompanying editwizards (see natmm\templates\mmbase\edit\wizard\data\config)
+10. Example templates (the most basic one is templates\natnh) and the accompanying editwizards (see natmm\templates\mmbase\edit\wizard\data\config)

 WHAT IS THE BASIC STRUCTURE OF NATMM?